cardinalby/blog/content/post/github-actions/dry-reusing-code-in-github-actions.md

 ### 🥡 Takeaways

 - You can have multiple nested calls, triggering a workflow from another triggered workflow.
 If done careless, can lead to an infinite loop.
 - You need a special token with "workflows" permission; your usual `secrets.GITHUB_TOKEN` doesn't allow you to dispatch a workflow.
-- You can call run multiple dispatched workflows inside one job.
+- You can trigger multiple dispatched workflows inside one job.
 - There is no easy way to get some data back from dispatched workflows to the main one.
 - Works better in "fire and forget" scenario.
 Waiting for a finish of dispatched workflow has some limitations.
 - You can observe dispatched workflows runs and cancel them manually.